-Fiscal 2013 Cash Incentive Award Opportunities and Payouts
+Fiscal 2014 Cash Incentive Award Opportunities and Payouts

 Our executives, including the NEOs, are eligible to participate in the Performance Bonus Plan, which was adopted by the Compensation Committee and approved by the Company's stockholders at our 2009 Annual Meeting.
 The Performance Bonus Plan has been structured and is operated with the intent that the compensation paid under the Performance Bonus Plan will qualify for deductibility under Section 162(m) of the Internal Revenue Code of 1986, as amended ("Code").
 The rules and regulations promulgated under Section 162(m) are complicated, however, and subject to change from time to time, sometimes with retroactive effect.
 In addition, a number of requirements must be met in order for particular compensation to so qualify.
 As such, there can be no assurance that any compensation awarded or paid under the Performance Bonus Plan will be fully deductible under all circumstances.
-For fiscal 2013, our annual cash incentive awards were designed to reward our executives, including the NEOs, based on the Company's performance and the individual executive's contribution to that performance.
-In establishing the fiscal 2013 cash incentive award program, the Compensation Committee determined that the award opportunities for all of our executives, including the NEOs, should be closely linked to achieving corporate performance objectives.
+For fiscal 2014, our annual cash incentive awards were designed to reward our executives, including the NEOs, based solely on the Company's performance.
+In establishing the fiscal 2014 cash incentive award program, the Compensation Committee determined that the award opportunities for all of our executives, including the NEOs, should be directly linked to achieving corporate performance objectives.

 The bonus pool under the Performance Bonus Plan only funds if the corporate performance objectives established by the Compensation Committee are achieved at threshold levels established by the Compensation Committee.
-For each NEO, 65% of the target award payment is based on our Company's performance and 35% of the target award payment is based on achievement of individual performance metrics, but both components are contingent on the bonus pool funding and are therefore entirely at risk.
-Accordingly, if the bonus pool does not fund, no executive would be entitled to any cash incentive under the Performance Bonus Plan, regardless of such executive's performance against his or her individual goals.
+For each NEO, 100% of the target award payment is based on our Company's performance, but is contingent on the bonus pool funding and is therefore entirely at risk.
+Accordingly, if the bonus pool does not fund, no executive would be entitled to any cash incentive under the Performance Bonus Plan, regardless of such executive's individual performance.